georgiagrayland/geography-quiz/README.md

     - From the source section drop-down menu, select the Main Branch.
     - Once the main branch has been selected, the page will be automatically refreshed with a display of the successful deployment.

-The Live Link can be found here: (INSERT LINK)
+The Live Link can be found here: https://georgiagrayland.github.io/geography-quiz/

 **Forking the GitHub Repository**
 - A GitHub Repository can be forked to make a copy of the original repositiry or make changes to it without impacting the original repository: